-We did the math to calculate how many hours it takes America’s top CEOs to make what their workers earn in one year
+We did the math to calculate how many hours it took Bob Iger to make what his workers earned in one year when he ran Disney

-- While it’s not surprising that CEOs make a lot more money than their employees, the massive extent of that pay gap can sometimes be overlooked.
+- Disney CEO Bob Iger just stepped down, and while it’s not surprising that CEOs like him make a lot more money than their employees, the massive extent of that pay gap can sometimes be overlooked.

 - US companies are required to publish their chief executives’ annual compensation, as well as the ratio of that compensation to the annual pay of the company’s median employee.